boardmanus/aoc/2024/day11/puzzle.md

 \--- Day 11: Plutonian Pebbles ---
 ----------

-The ancient civilization on [Pluto](/2019/day/20) was known for its ability to manipulate spacetime, and while the Historians explore their infinite corridors, you've noticed a strange set of physics-defying stones.
+The ancient civilization on [Pluto](/2019/day/20) was known for its ability to manipulate spacetime, and while The Historians explore their infinite corridors, you've noticed a strange set of physics-defying stones.

 At first glance, they seem like normal stones: they're arranged in a perfectly *straight line*, and each stone has a *number* engraved on it.